The intermediate level-sets of the four-dimensional membrane model: Moments of the size of level-sets

 with $c'=c'(b,b',M)$.
 Note that if $k=n(x)$ then $S_{k}(x)=t=0$ and the condition vanishes.
-Therefore in this case, the right-hand side of (\ref{340}) also bounds the left-hand side without the conditioning.
-When $k<n(x)$, we integrate the left-hand side of (\ref{340}) with respect to $S_{k}(x)-\tfrac{n(x)-k}{n(x)}$ to get
+Therefore in this case, the right-hand side of \eqref{340} also bounds the unconditional probability.
+When $k<n(x)$, we integrate the left-hand side of \eqref{340} with respect to $S_{k}(x)-\tfrac{n(x)-k}{n(x)}$ to get

-Finally, for the estimation of the second term on the right-hand side of (\ref{424}), we will write:
+Finally, for the estimation of the second term on the right-hand side of \eqref{424}, we will write:

 where we set $n=\max_{x\in D_{N}^{\varepsilon}}n(x)$.
 Note that, for a given $k$, the sum contains $O(N^{4}e^{4k})$ pairs of $(x,y)$.
-Since a change in $n$ by an additive constant only contributes a harmless multiplicative factor, by (\ref{345}) we have
+Since a change in $n$ by an additive constant only contributes a harmless multiplicative factor, by \eqref{345} we have

-Since $\frac{a_{N}^{2}}{2\gamma n^{2}}\to4\lambda^{2}<4$ as $N\to\infty$, the exponent on the right-hand side of (\ref{425}) grows linearly with $k$.
+Since $\frac{a_{N}^{2}}{2\gamma n^{2}}\to4\lambda^{2}<4$ as $N\to\infty$, the exponent on the right-hand side of \eqref{425} grows linearly with $k$.
 Then we can dominate the sum by the $k=n$ term.
 As $n=\log N+O(1)$, the right-hand side is $O(K_{N}^{2})$ by some simple calculation.
 In order to complete the proof, we only need to rescale the domain and show the diameter dependence since all bounds above are regardless of the diameter of the domain.